open-telemetry/opentelemetry-specification/specification/configuration/sdk.md

 The SDK is an implementation
-of [Instrumenation Config API](./api.md) and other user facing file configuration capabilities.
+of [Instrumenation Config API](./api.md) and other user facing declarative configuration capabilities.
 It consists of the following main
 components:

 * [In-Memory configuration model](#in-memory-configuration-model) is an